 The Gift Aid Small Donations Scheme (GASDS) allows parishes to claim a Gift-Aid style repayment to be received on small cash donations of £20 or less up to a threshold of £5,000 of donated income per year per church.

 In total, it should benefit parishes by more than £15 million a year.
-The scheme begins on April 6th 2013.
 The guidance on this page offers practical guidance for Church of England parishes – it does not provide complete guidance to the scheme.
-HMRC have produced initial guidance, which can be found here and detailed guidance, which is here.
+Currently you should only claim on the Community Buildings element of the scheme.

 This is pretty simple to operate, and we’d encourage parishes to keep it that way.
 Don’t try and do anything different to change how much qualifies – for the vast majority of parishes, loose plate collections and regular giving envelopes on which there is no Gift Aid declaration will take you to the £5,000 limit.